jbroadway/au/README.md

     au cut    input.wav 120 16 ouput.wav                     # cut file to specified bpm*beats for making loops
     au join   file1.wav file2.wav [...file3.wav] output.wav  # join files together to make one audio file
-    au vol    input.wav 0.5 output.wav                       # adjust the volume of a file
-    au mp3    input.wav output.mp3                           # convert to an mp3 of the same name
+    au pad    input.wav end 2.0 padded.wav                   # pad start or end of file with silence au vol    input.wav 0.5 output.wav                       # adjust the volume of a file au mp3    input.wav output.mp3                           # convert to an mp3 of the same name
     au wav    input.aif output.wav                           # convert to a wav of the same name